 To avoid a negative interaction between nutrients, they must be provided in the right proportions and ratios.
 For example, the right protein to calorie ratio, the right calcium and phosphorus balance, the right ratio of calcium and trace elements, etc.

-The dog food industry relies on extrusion to produce commercial food.
+The dog food industry relies on extrusion to produce commercial dry food.
 This is a process that grinds, mixes and then heat-treats ingredients.
-Unfortunately, the method also degrades vitamins and amino acids, so you end up with food that‘s lower in quality and harder to digest.
-For the food to be the optimal quality and as healthy as possible, it should be made up of fresh ingredients that haven‘t been extensively processed.
+Unfortunately, the method also degrades vitamins and amino acids, so you end up with food that‘s lower in quality and harder to digest.8 For the food to be the optimal quality and as healthy as possible, it should be made up of fresh ingredients that haven‘t been extensively processed.

 Despite what it might look like, dogs aren‘t technically carnivorous animals.
 They are omnivorous.
 This means they need a diet that‘s more than just meat to fulfill all their nutritional needs.
 This doesn‘t mean meat is less important, and any source will do – in fact, dogs will thrive when fed human-grade meat that supplies quality protein and amino acids with additional nutrients added in.
+Remember that not all calories are equal and that the best dog food is one that considers all of your dog's individual needs.

 The ingredients in your dog‘s food must be from safe and reliable sources to ensure the final mix is safe as well.